ippie52/markdown_code_embed/README.md

                         Exit value ignores changes to untracked files -q, --quiet           Reduces the number of messages printed
 ```

+When run, provided at most only one of `ignore-git` or `ignore-untracked` are supplied, the exit status will indicate the number of files that the parser has updated.
+This allows commit hooks and CI to identify whether a developer has forgotten to update the documentation.

 #### Defaults
 By default, if no files or directories are provided, the current working directory will be selected for a search for a file called `README.md`.
 Any changes to the file will be reported in the exit value from the script.
 Information messages will be shown, and no backup will be made.